arcus/education_modules/docs/about.md

 ## Thanks

 This project is grateful for the generosity of [Liascript](https://github.com/LiaScript)'s creators and sustainers, André Dietrich and Sebastian Zug, for sharing their work (and advice!) freely.

+## Get Involved

+Fill out the [DART interest form](https://redcap.chop.edu/surveys/?s=FPHWFNEA9KN3HERF) to learn more about ways to get involved with the DART program.